koelslaw/documentation/topics/nuc/v1/README.md

 ## Download Iso images
-While you dont have to have these it will make it easier if you need them in the future. `curl` or `scp` onto the nuc into the `var/www/html/iso` directory
+While you don't have to have these, it will make it easier if you need them in the future. `curl` or `scp` onto the Nuc into the `var/www/html/iso` directory
  - RHEL - DVD iso (Should have this one already downloaded from Nuc installation)
  - ESXi ISO